 Recently, I switched my ISP and suddenly noticed slower browsing and server connection failures even though my internet speed was fine.
 I figured out that it had to do something with my DNS server, so I switched to a better DNS server based on my location.
 To my surprise, I not only managed to fix slow browsing but actually gained 40% boost in Internet speed.

 Your default DNS server directly affects how fast you’ll be able to connect to a website.
 So choosing the fastest server according to your location will help speed up browsing.
 In this post, I’ll show you how to find the best DNS server for your location and apply it to your router or your PC.

 DNS, in a nutshell

-First, let’s learn what is DNS so you know what you are dealing with.
-When we need to access a website, we enter its name in the address bar to open it up.
+First, let’s learn what DNS is, so you know what you are dealing with.
+When accessing a website, we enter its name in the address bar to open it up.
 However, your browser can only connect to a website using its IP address, not the alphabetical address that we normally use.

 This is where the DNS server comes into play by finding the IP address of the alphabetical URL you have entered and then directing the browser to the right website.